 Northern Irish artist William Conor studied at the Government School of Design in Belfast.
-He went on to work as a commercial artist and during the First World War he was commissioned by the British government to complete portraits of soldiers and munitions workers.
-Working primarily in watercolour and wax crayon, Conor’s predominant subjects were the working classes in Ulster.
-He exhibited regularly at the Royal Academy in London and the RHA in Dublin.
-He was elected a member of the RHA in 1946.
-His work is represented in major public collections including the National Gallery of Ireland; the Linen Hall Library, Belfast, and the Ulster Museum, Belfast.
+During the First World War Conor was commissioned by the British government to complete portraits of soldiers and munitions workers.
+Working primarily in watercolour and wax crayon, his predominant subjects were the working classes in Ulster.
+He exhibited regularly at the Royal Academy, London, and the Royal Hibernian Academy which he joined in 1946.
+His work is represented in major public collections.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.